Published April 9, 2010

 It’s nearing midnight on Saturday, March 13, 2010.
 After a strenuous Icelandic Music Awards ceremony, the Grapevine feels like going home, watching Back To The Future II and kicking back with some popcorn.
 Which would be the smart thing to do.

 However, Grapevine isn’t very smart.
 So Grapevine opts for a post-ceremony beer at Kaffibarinn.
 Where Grapevine stumbles upon the giggling pair of Jón Þór Birgisson – Jónsi of Sigur rós – and composer Nico Muhly.
-The two are in high spirits, and we get to talking.
+The two are in high spirits.

 “Too bad we can’t do that interview we’ve been talking about,” Nico blurts out.
 Grapevine’s heart sinks.
 “What?
 That’s our feature for next issue!?!”